 For example, suppose you want to spread 12,000 for Revenue evenly across the year.
 In the Spread window, you are informed that the spread will impact 4 rows.
 After the spread, when you expand the Revenue group row, you can see the 4 account rows underneath.
 The 12,000 is firstly spread vertically into the totals of those rows, so each one gets a subtotal of 3,000.
 Then for each of the 4 rows, that subtotal is spread horizontally across the budget period, so each month gets 250.

-Total row in a period column
+Spread from a period column

 When you spread a value from a cell in the total row in a period column, such as a month, the value is spread vertically into the rows beneath it in the hierarchy.